gaycodegal/operator-12/README.md

 ## Features

+- Can load map and slug data from Lua file exported by [Tiled](https://www.mapeditor.org/)
+    - Sample map file found in resources/maps
 - Escape key closes game.
 - Battle/Map Class
-    - currently handles drawing of a simple map
+    - currently handles drawing of a loaded map
 	- hopefully will eventually only handle map data and be moved to C++
 	- can scroll/pan with arrow keys
 - Slug/Slug Class